akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 ### Understanding extrapolate and expand

-Now we will discuss two stages, `extrapolate` and `expand`, helping to deal with slow producers that are unable to keep up with the demand coming from consumers.
+Now we will discuss two operators, `extrapolate` and `expand`, helping to deal with slow producers that are unable to keep up with the demand coming from consumers.
 They allow for additional values to be sent as elements to a consumer.